KabirajBasnet/VLSI-internship/README.md

 # VLSI Internship
 ****

-* Learning and gain experience in chip industry through various tasks offered by VLSI .
+* Learning and gain experience in chip industry through various tasks offered by VLSI and samsung .